-Taner teaches media and communication subjects.
-He also supervises postgraduate research on a broad variety of topics related to communications, politics, art and journalism.
+Dr Taner Doğan teaches Media Production: Online Journalism, Media Freelancing Project, Media and Communication Industries, Persuasive Communication, Political Communication, and Media, Politics and Culture.
+He also supervises doctoral and postgraduate research on a broad variety of topics related to communications, digital media, politics, and journalism.

 Dr Doğan welcomes applications from prospective doctoral researchers relating to his areas of research.
 He is currently interested in supervising PhD topics ranging from digital culture, communications, religion, populism, visual art, technology and society, and media, politics and culture.